Jack Harold Jones: Arrest, trial, and imprisonment

 The local sheriff's department dispatched three officers to the scene.
-Upon arrival, they believed Lacey was deceased due to the severity of her injuries.
-While taking flash photographs of the crime scene, an officer noticed that one of Lacey's eyes was focused on him.
-She was rushed to a nearby hospital for treatment.
-Once her condition stabilized, she gave a description of her assailant, a man with a tattoo around his eye.
-The officers present during her interview readily identified the man she described as Jack Harold Jones, an Ohio native who was well known to police.
+Upon arrival, one officer entered the building and found Mary Phillips, deceased.
+He exited the building and told the other officers on scene that it was a scene of a homicide.
+When they reentered the building, they located Phillips' 11-year-old daughter, Lacey, in the building's bathroom, tied to a chair, beaten severely about the head and covered in blood.
+The officers initially believed Lacey to be deceased also, due to the severity of her injuries.
+However, while taking flash photographs of the bathroom crime scene, Lacey turned her head and looked at the crime scene photographer.
+Lacey Phillips was rushed to a nearby hospital for treatment.
+Once her condition stabilized, she gave a description of her assailant, a man with a tattoo on his arm and a teardrop tattoo under his left eye.
+The officers present during her interview identified the man she described as Jack Harold Jones, an Ohio native who was well known to police.
 Jones was brought in for interrogation and confessed to the crime.
 He was brought to trial, found guilty, and sentenced to death for killing Mary Phillips.

-While awaiting execution on Arkansas’s Death Row, Jones's DNA was entered into CODIS, the nationwide DNA database.
+While awaiting execution on Arkansas' death row, Jones's DNA was entered into CODIS, the nationwide DNA database.
 Years later, in 2003, it was matched to the DNA evidence of the Lori Barrett case.
 A second test was conducted at the state crime lab in Arkansas, which conclusively proved that Jack Jones was the perpetrator.
 The Florida authorities issued an extradition warrant for Jones, who by this time was appealing his death sentence in Arkansas for the third time.
 He was eventually tried for the Barrett murder, found guilty, sentenced to life imprisonment, and returned to await his execution back in Arkansas.

-Over the years, Jones's execution was stayed several times, due to illnesses such as high blood pressure and diabetes, which resulted in one of his legs being amputated.
+Over the years, Jones' execution was stayed several times, due to illnesses such as high blood pressure and diabetes, which resulted in one of his legs being amputated.
 According to his sister Lynn, Jack had suffered sexual and physical abuse as a child, which led to alcohol and drug dependency.
 His sister's statements notwithstanding, Jones himself expressed regret over his actions and agreed with his sentence, explaining that he was haunted by the ghosts of his victims and was incapable of forgiving himself for what he did.